 Limit results to PDF files if that search option is available.
 A PDF file is an exact reproduction of an article from a journal and looks like a photocopy of the original article.

 How do I find out if Marvin Library owns a specific journal, magazine, or newspaper?

-Check the library journals list to determine whether a specific magazine, journal or newspaper is available from our library in print or electronic format.
+Check Journals A - Z to determine whether a specific magazine, journal or newspaper is available from our library in print or electronic format.

 My professor said I cannot use online sources.
 Can I use an article available in full-text online that I found using a research database?

 Yes!
 The online articles found through research databases were originally or simultaneously published in print.
 These are considered “print” resources even if you located them online.

 I still can’t find anything.
 How do I get help?

 Go to Ask a Librarian or View Library Tutorials online.
 Stop by the library or call the reference desk at (518) 629-7337 during library hours.
 We are here to help you!